NoorAldeenMB/github-service/README.md

 # Parameters
 #### page (Integer, optional): The page number of the repository list (for pagination).
 Default is 0.
 #### size (Integer, optional): The number of repositories to return per page.
 Default is 10.
-#### creating-date (String, required): The date from which to fetch popular repositories.
+#### created-date (String, required): The date from which to fetch popular repositories.
 The date should be in a format (typically yyyy-MM-dd).
 #### language (String, optional): The programming language to filter the repositories.
 If omitted, repositories of all languages are included.

 ### Response